-I, the undersigned, hereby certify that, based on information and belief formed ed after reasonable inquiry, all information contained in the attached , representing the period beginning and ending , and any supporting documents appended hereto, is true, accurate, and complete.
-Signature (please use blue ink)Responsible Official or Authorized Representative Date Name and Title Telephone NoFax No This form shall be signed by a "Responsible Official."
-"Responsible Official" means one a.
-For a corporation: The president, secretary, treasurer, or vice-president of the corpora principal business function, or any other person who performs similar policy or decisi for the corporation, or a duly authorized representative of such person if the represent the overall operation of one or more manufacturing, production, or operating facilities subject to a permit and either: (I) the facilities employ more than 250 persons or have a gross annual sales or expension. ation in charge of a ion-making functions tative is responsible for s applying for or million (in second quarter 1980 dollars), or
+I, the undersigned, hereby certify that, based on information and belief formed after reasonable inquiry, all information contained in the attached, representing the period beginning and ending , and any supporting documents appended hereto, is true, accurate, and complete.
+Signature 1 (please use blue ink) Responsible Official or Authorized Representative Date Name & Title (please print or type) Name Title Telephone No. Fax No

-- (ii) the delegation of authority to such representative is approved in advance by the Director; - b.
-For a partnership or sole proprietorship: a general partner or the proprietor, respectively;
+1 This form shall be signed by a "Responsible Official."
+"Responsible Official" means one of the following:

-- c.
+- a.
+For a corporation: The president, secretary, treasurer, or vice-president of the corporation in charge of a principal business function, or any other person who performs similar policy or decision-making functions for the corporation, or a duly authorized representative of such person if the representative is responsible for the overall operation of one or more manufacturing, production, or operating facilities applying for or subject to a permit and either: - (i) the facilities employ more than 250 persons or have a gross annual sales or expenditures exceeding \$25 million (in second quarter 1980 dollars), or - (ii) the delegation of authority to such representative is approved in advance by the Director; - b.
+For a partnership or sole proprietorship: a general partner or the proprietor, respectively; - c.
 For a municipality, State, Federal, or other public entity: either a principal executive officer or ranking elected official.
-For the purposes of this part, a principal executive officer of a Federal agency includes the chief executive officer having responsibility for the overall operations of a principal geographic unit of the agency (e.g., a Regional Administrator of USEPA); or - d.
+For the purposes of this part, a principal executive officer of a Federal agency includes the chief executive officer having responsibility for the overall operations of a principal geographic unit of the agency (e.g., a Regional Administrator of U.S. EPA); or - d.
 The designated representative delegated with such authority and approved in advance by the Director.